Daily Record (Scotland)

 The Daily Record is a Scottish national tabloid newspaper based in Glasgow.
 The newspaper is published Monday–Saturday and its website is updated on an hourly basis, seven days a week.
 The Records sister title is the Sunday Mail.
 Both are owned by Reach plc and have a close kinship with the UK-wide Daily Mirror.

 The Record covers UK news and sport with a Scottish focus.
-Its website boasts the largest readership of any publisher based in Scotland.
-The paper was at the forefront of technological advances in publishing throughout the 20th century and became the first European daily newspaper to be produced in full colour.
+The newspaper was at the forefront of technological advances in publishing throughout the 20th century and became the first European daily newspaper to be produced in full colour.

 As the Records print circulation has declined in line with other national papers, it has focused increasing attention on expanding its digital news operation.

 Neil McIntosh was announced as the latest editor of the Daily Record in August 2025.